History and version

 This

-could have been a show stopper, but there are some errors that could
+could have been a show stopper, but there are some errors that might

-easily have be avoided.
-On the other hand, apart from the front wheels,
+easily have been avoided.
+On the other hand, apart from the front

-rear end of the tracks and look of the nose plate, most scale issues
+wheels, rear end of the tracks and look of the nose plate, most scale

-are not really noticeable to the naked eye.
+issues are not really noticeable to the naked eye.
+To S-Model's credit,

 body.
 One would "only" need to remove the roof and add interior.